SlybootsStudio/iqrpg.guide/raids.md

 | Alchemy Hut| Small Kingdom (11) | 6 | Alchemy Components, Golden Eggs
 | Large Bank | Kingdom (12) | 7 | Gold, Credits

+<span style='color:gold'>Credits</span> were added to the drop tables of raid level 6 onward.

 ## Rarity

 As of *Update 11*, all raids are common.
 Raid rarity is influenced by your **Scout** Level (see Personnel).
 Rarity will also influence the total drops for a completed raid (see below).